abhishekpatel946/Smart-Vehicle-Fleet-Manager/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+We are open to any contributions small or large.
 Any contributions you make are **greatly appreciated**.

+#### To contribute refer the steps below:
 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add your comment here about your changes'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+#### You can also refer to this Directory Structure below:

-##**Basic Directory Structure of the repositroy:**
+## **Basic Directory Structure of the repositroy:**
 ```
 ├── public
 │   ├── index.html